⚓ Seafaring¶

 16 And it came to pass that I did make tools of the ore which I did molten out of the rock.

 Nephi didn't respond by saying "oh, that's why you had us bring a wagon full of tools from Jerusalem!
 I was wondering why I'd need smithing tongs, bow saws, pulley blocks & sheaves, and a pickaxe.
 Wise as ever, Jesus!"
 Instead, Nephi asserts "I need to create tools that are required to do this job that you asked me to do."
 So, imagine Nephi on this mountain, and he is told that there is iron here.
 How is he going to get the iron out of the mountain?
 I feel pretty confident that at this point Nephi doesn't have any tools.
 He has a bellows at this point somehow, so that's one item off of the checklist.
-He know he needs tools to build the boat, and we know he needs tools to get the iron to make the tools to build the boat.
-How do you mine iron out of a mountain without tools?
+Nephi knows that he needs tools to build the boat, and we the readers know that he needs tools to get the iron in order to make the tools to build the boat.
+So... how do you mine iron out of a mountain without tools?

 The iron isn't exposed to the elements in a seam, like an exposed vein, since verse 16 explicitly states that Nephi used "the ore which I did molten out of the rock."
 He also says "molten" back in verse 9.
 In English, the language to which the Book of Mormon was perfectly translated to, molten means to melt iron.
 This means that Nephi needs a blast furnace.
 The iron has to be heat treated.